Alex0vSky/QtRoadTrafficSimulation/README.md

  - `QQuickItem + updatePaintNode` and rendering in separate thread;
  - `QQuickPaintedItem + QPainter` and rendering in separate thread;

+Cars and roads based on python solution from *BilHim/trafficSimulator* and *yossidoctor/AI-Traffic-Lights-Controller*

 ## Requirements
 Qt 5.15